Bringing back the ‘magic of flight’ is a tall order, but Boeing says it’s trying on the 787

 Realists among the travel-weary sect known as road warriors may say their “uncovered, unarticulated, emotional needs” for an airplane trip are to pass through noisy airports with their hearing intact and security lines with their clothes on.
 But Klaus Brauer and Blake Emery are paid by Boeing to talk to people about “the magic of flight.”
 Sometimes, this comes out best when passengers think back to the first time they flew.
 “People keep souvenirs of their first flight”—some of them ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "For The 787: What The Passengers Said".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "For The 787: What The Passengers Said".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.